Paddy Killoran: Emigration and career as danceband leader

 Uniquely among the major New York Irish musicians of the pre-World War II era, Killoran continued his musical career through the 1950s.
-He issued new recordings, including duets with flute player Mike Flynn and some fiddle-and-viola duets with Paul Ryan, and led an active dance band.
+He issued new recordings, including duets with flute player Mike Flynn and some fiddle-and-viola sides with Paul Ryan, and led an active dance band.
 Age and illness eventually forced him to retire, and in 1962 he turned over leadership of the band, a fixture at the City Center Ballroom, to button accordionist Joe Madden (father of Cherish the Ladies flute player Joanie Madden).

 Recording artist, record label founder, cabaret owner

 Starting in 1931, Killoran made dozens of recordings as a soloist, in duets with Paddy Sweeney, and with various ensembles for Crown, Decca and other labels.
 His recording career continued into the 1950s, when he recorded EP discs with Paul Ryan and guitarist Jack McKenna, as well as some tracks with Sligo flute player Mike Flynn.
 Some of Killoran's recordings were later reissued on LP or CD compilations.

-Killoran was known as a composer of Irish dance tunes, including "The Maid of Mt.
-Kisco," a still-popular reel that he recorded in 1937 and named for Ann Mulligan, a friend who lived in that Westchester County suburb.
-In 1956, he was a co-founder of the "Dublin Recording Company," later better known simply as "Dublin Records," which was organized to record new Irish discs in New York.
+Killoran was reputed to be a composer of Irish dance tunes, including "The Maid of Mt.
+Kisco," a still-popular reel that he recorded in 1937.

-In 1942, Killoran opened "Killoran's Tavern," a bar/restaurant at 42 West 60th Street in Manhattan, taking over a business founded by fellow musicians Jim Clark and George White.
+Despite his popularity, playing and recording music seems not to have been enough to pay the bills.
+Killoran's World War II 1942 draft card listed his employer as "80 John Street Corp.," suggesting that he was employed on the staff of a Travelers Insurance building in the Financial District.
+That same year, Killoran opened "Killoran's Tavern," a bar/restaurant at 42 West 60th Street in Manhattan, taking over a business founded by fellow musicians Jim Clark and George White.
 After World War II, with Clareman Jim Cleary, he operated a "cabaret" at 370 East 138th Street near Willis Avenue in the south Bronx, near his residence on 149th Street.

+In 1956, Killoran was a co-founder of the "Dublin Recording Company," later better known simply as "Dublin Records," which was organized to record new Irish discs in New York.

-He was a founding member of the Emerald Irish Musicians Benevolent Society, a group that staged "Night of Shamrocks" concerts to raise money for the benefit of sick and deceased Irish musicians in New York.
-Killoran was also a member of the Irish Musicians Association of America, and a New York branch of that organization (which later merged with Comhaltas Ceoltóirí Éireann) was named for him.
+Killoran was a founding member of the Emerald Irish Musicians Benevolent Society, a group that staged "Night of Shamrocks" concerts to raise money for the benefit of sick and deceased Irish musicians in New York.
+He was also a member of the Irish Musicians Association of America, and a New York branch of that organization (which later merged with Comhaltas Ceoltóirí Éireann) was named for him.